Sanjay Mitra (civil servant): Road Transport and Highway Secretary

 Mitra was appointed the Union Road Transport and Highways Secretary by the Appointments Committee of the Cabinet (ACC) in December 2015, he assumed the office on 1 January 2016 and demitted it on 10 May 2017.

 Defence Secretary

 Mitra was appointed the Union Defence Secretary by the ACC in May 2017, succeeding G. Mohan Kumar.
 Mitra served as an officer on special duty, in the rank of secretary, till Kumar's retirement, he formally took charge on 25 May 2017.

 Mitra retired on 23 August 2019, and was succeeded by Ajay Kumar.

-Post Retirement
+Post-retirement

 After retiring from the IAS, Mitra became a professor of practice at the School of Public Policy at Indian Institute of Technology, Delhi.